Evaaaaaaa/Learn2Relax/README.md

 - BERT is the most robust model with all four metrics the highest.
 - All models are able to provide a confidence score in addition to prediction.

+## Credits
+### Dataset
+The labeled data are retrieved from Elsbeth Turcan & Kathleen McKeown [Dreaddit: A Reddit Dataset for Stress Analysis in Social Media](https://arxiv.org/abs/1911.00133).